The Curse of Blondie: Release

-The album was also released in Indonesia as a Cassette Tape.

 The only single from the album was "Good Boys", which peaked at #12 in the UK and was a dance hit in the USA.
 Promo singles of "Undone" were sent to radio, but no official release was made.

 Reception

 The Curse of Blondie gained mixed reviews, some critics called it a good or very good album, while others said it was a downfall for the band.
 Critics highlighted the band's songwriting and soundcrafting ("a pop masterclass", Uncut), as well as the maturity in which they experiment with different genres as "they never pretend they’re something they’re not, such as young" (Blender).
-Following its release in 2003, Blondie embarked into a two-year long international world tour, playing more than 160 gigs in Europe, Asia, the three Americas and Oceania.
+Following its release in 2003, Blondie embarked on a two-year long international world tour, playing more than 160 gigs in Europe, Asia, the three Americas and Oceania.
 TV performances included The Today Show, The Late Show with David Letterman, The Late Late Show with Craig Kilborn, Good Day Live, Top of the Pops, and specials "Women Rock!" and "VH1 Divas Live".
 Blondie also performed at Live by Request and subsequently released a CD/DVD of the performance.

 Despite the relative success of the "Good Boys" single, the album performed poorly, peaking at #36 in the UK and #160 in the United States.
 As of August 9, 2005 it has sold 34,000 copies in United States.